duyphuongnguyen1999/tensor_core/README.md

 ### Integration

-To integrate C-DSALib into your own project, include the header files and link the static library:
+To integrate TensorForge into your own project, include the header files and link the static library:

 ```c
 #include "cdsalib.h"  // Single header for the entire library